‘Integration’ is a word that gets a lot of attention in the ayahuasca community, but what exactly is integration and how

 Simply put, integration is action that helps maximize the benefits of ayahuasca experiences once you return to ‘real life’.

 Integration can be as simple as following through with the guidance given by ayahuasca.
-Perhaps you receive visions or messages regarding your health.
-You need to eat better, quit smoking, exercise more, make that doctor appointment that you’ve been avoiding, quit drinking, focus on your spiritual health, etc. Integration can be as difficult as recalling deep-seated traumas or feelings of hopelessness and not knowing what to do or where to put those dark emotions.
+Perhaps you receive direct visions or messages.
+You need to eat better, quit smoking, exercise more, end that toxic relationship, make that doctor appointment that you’ve been avoiding, quit drinking, create firm boundaries, focus on your spiritual health, etc. Integration can be as difficult as recalling deep-seated traumas or feelings of hopelessness and not knowing what to do or where to put those dark emotions.

 Ayahuasca can give you a lot of information, even many tools, but she can not do the work for you.
 The healing initiated during ayahuasca experiences extends long after the ceremony is over and it's up to you to build a foundation on which growth can continue to flourish.

-After spending time at a retreat, surrounded by nature, like-minded people, with the support of the facilitators and backed by all your newly acquired knowledge, you might get a false sense of preparedness for returning home.
-Then, when the reality of Western life hits you in the face, the fast pace, the stress and the disconnect from community can feel overwhelming, even disorienting, especially when those close to you show little interest in what you experienced or even worse, think you’re crazy for the things you share!
+After spending time at a retreat, surrounded by nature, and like-minded people, with the support of the facilitators and backed by all your newly acquired knowledge, you might get a false sense of preparedness for returning home.
+Then, when the reality of Western life hits you in the face, the fast pace, the stress and the disconnect from a community can feel overwhelming, even disorienting, especially when those close to you show little interest in what you experienced or even worse, think you’re crazy for the things you share!

 You may have changed – but the world has not.